filecoin-project/specs/sync.md

         // FetchMessages should use bitswap to fetch any messages we don't have locally FetchMessages(b)
     })

+  	// Ensure that the selectedHead has the right genesis block
+  	// Should be checked for trusted nodes in InitialConnect() and for
+  	// all others in addPeerToSet(), but we leave details up to impl. selectedGenesis := blockSet.GetByHeight(0)
+	  assert(selectedGenesis == genesis, "State failure: trying to sync to wrong chain")

     // Now, to validate some state transitions base := syncer.genesis